prettygoodapps/GPTX/gptx-info-site/REFACTORING_SUMMARY.md

 ## 📈 Next Steps

-With 100% Kilo Code compliance achieved, the project is ready for:
+With 100% prettygoodapps compliance achieved, the project is ready for:

 1. **Deployment**: Use provided Docker configuration or cloud deployment
 2. **CI/CD Integration**: GitHub Actions or similar with `make validate-all`